Most of you are probably too young to remember (or even to have heard) the song by the Four Preps:

 Because of unusual local conditions, to act as pilot in command of an AACIT aircraft unaccompanied by a club-approved instructor, landing at or departing from the following airports, a pilot must have received a checkout for that airport from a club approved instructor or have the express approval of the Flight Director.
 (Rule IV.B.9)

 The goal of the checkout is to familiarize pilots with appropriate planning, operations, and the special hazards present at Catalina.
 Pilots should expect to do at least 3 landings on the day of the checkout and go-arounds are very common.
-Since you have to stop to pay the landing fee ($25/day in 2014), I suggest also allocating time for lunch at the DC3 Cafe on the day of your checkout.
+Since you have to stop to pay the landing fee ($35/day in 2021 – if you plan to go regularly, I recommend a membership), I suggest also allocating time for lunch at the DC3 Cafe on the day of your checkout.

 Over water operations